yiisoft/data/README.md

 $data = $reader->read();
 ```

+The goal of the `Sort` is to map logical fields sorting to real data set fields sorting and form a criteria for the data
+reader.
+Logical fields are the ones user operates with.
+Real fields are the ones actually present in a data set.
+Such a mapping helps when you need to sort by a single logical field that, in fact, consists of multiple fields
+in underlying the data set.
+For example, we provide a user with a username which consists of first name and last name
+fields in actual data set.

+To get a `Sort` instance, you can use either `Sort::only()` or `Sort::any()`. `Sort::only()` ignores user-specified order
+for logical fields that have no configuration. `Sort::any()` uses user-specified logical field name and order directly
+for fields that have no configuration.

-In sorting constructor you set which fields should be order-able and, optionally, details on how these should be ordered.
+Either way you pass a config array that specifies which logical fields should be order-able and, optionally, details on
+how these should map to real fields order.

-The order to apply is specified via `withOrder()` where you supply an array with keys correspond to field names
+The current order to apply is specified via `withOrder()` where you supply an array with keys corresponding to logical
-and values correspond to order (`asc` or `desc`).
+field names and values correspond to order (`asc` or `desc`).
 Alternatively `withOrderString()` can be used.
 In this case
-ordering is represented as a single string containing comma separate field names.
-If name is prefixed by `-`, ordering
+ordering is represented as a single string containing comma separate logical field names.
+If the name is prefixed by `-`,
-direction is set to `desc`.
+ordering direction is set to `desc`.

 ### Skipping some items